unicode-org/icu4x/docs/wrapper-layer.md

 When a programmer writes code using Intl, the code they write should demonstrate their *intent*.
 They should use what I'm calling the *ergonomic API* of OmnICU.

 A *logical API*, on the other hand, is one that is closely tied to specific to functional units, like currencies or measurement units.
-A logical API function should require a specific hunk of data and perform a specific task.
+A logical API function should require a specific hunk of data specific to the functional unit and perform a specific task.

 Although ergonomic APIs correspond with what users of i18n intend to do, from an implementation standpoint, they are often quite heavy-weight, pulling in many dependencies that may not be required for all call sites.
 Intl.NumberFormat is an example: it supports currency formatting, which requires a lot of code and data, but when formatting a number that's not a currency, you shouldn't need to carry all that extra code and data.

-The goal of the *wrapper layer* is to provide an ergonomic API for clients, but map it to the logical API under the hood.
+The goal of the *wrapper layer* is to provide an ergonomic API for clients, but resolve the user request into specific functional units, load the data, and pass the data to the logical API under the hood.

 ![Ergonomic to Logical API](assets/ergonomic-logical.svg)